 What is important to feature on the specific project page?

-Safety – depending on your audience, each project having some kind of ‘safety stat’ could be impressive and show dedication to this topic.
+Depending on your audience, each project having some kind of ‘safety stat’ could be impressive and show dedication to this topic.
+This is especially true for those that have an outstanding safety record.

 Determining the visual display of projects